-To obtain a work application and permit, a legal parent/guardian and the student applicant must visit the Child Accounting Office in the district administration building (148 West 21st Street, Erie) between the hours of 8:00 a.m. and 3:30 p.m., Monday through Friday, to complete an application. the application will be completed by the parent and the Erie School District official and the permit will be issued.
+To obtain a work application and permit, a legal parent/guardian and the student applicant must visit the Child Accounting Office in the district administration building (148 W. 21st Street, Erie) between the hours of 8 a.m. and 3:30 p.m., Monday through Friday, to complete an application.
+The application will be completed by the parent and the Erie's Public Schools official and the permit will be issued.
 The student must be present to sign the permit in front of the issuing officer.
 For questions, contact the Child Accounting Office at 814-874-6150.